From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in Christchurch, New Zealand!

 It’s part of the culture here and the Christchurch sightseeing experience isn’t complete without having a go on the jet boat!

-The best operator for the jet boating in Christchurch is Alpine Jet Thrills.
+The best operator for jet boating in Christchurch is Alpine Jet Thrills.

 This is one of the most spectacular places to visit in Christchurch.

-The Botanic Gardens are over 150 years old and consists of 21 hectares.
+The Christchurch Botanic Gardens are over 150 years old and consist of 21 hectares.
 There are ten gardens in all, many of which contain rare and exotic plant species from all over the world.

 Their rose garden in particular features 250 different kinds of roses.